 He would do this day in, day out, and he was always completely happy.

-If we take the example from the animal kingdom and embrace those moments where we can do nothing, to switch off, we can allow our brains to sift through that information in silence, and come to the decision we were deafening ourselves from making.
+If we take the example from the animal kingdom and embrace those moments where we can do nothing and switch off, we can allow our brains to sift through that information in silence, and come to the decision we were deafening ourselves from making.

 In our lives, we often sell ourselves short in our approach to curiosity.
 Instead of following it, we look for some kind of certainty or guarantee that the object of our curiosity will result in what we want.